dolceymendozajr/MvDK/README.md

 # Mario vs Donkey Kong
 ## Platform Game
 This is a platform game that is the final project of Estructura de Datos II
+You can read our [requirements](Requeriments.md) in Spanish.